ppy/osu-wiki/news/2023/2023-11-14-osulazer-updates-november-14.md

 ### Changes

-- **The argon skin has received a major overhaul.** The skin has been updated to a newer design, and it perfectly showcases the future of skinning with adjustable skinning elements.
+- **The "argon" skin has received a major overhaul.** The skin has been updated to a newer design, and it perfectly showcases the future of skinning with adjustable skinning elements.
 - **Dynamic scaling for some skin elements.** This change makes some skin elements scale without squishing or stretching.
 Support for this is limited for now, but will be expanded in the future.
 - **A new skin component has been added.** A new "player name" skin element has been added which automatically changes the name displayed based on whether you are playing a map yourself, or spectating someone.
 - **Touchscreen detection has been added.** osu!(lazer) will automatically recognize if you are using a touch device, and apply the "touch device" mod.
 As soon as a non-touch input is detected, the mod is removed.